ashley-wenwa/password_generator/README.md

 ### Arguments:
 - `--length`: Length of the password (default: 12)

-## 🛡️ Disclaimer

-This tool is for educational purposes only.
-Do not use it for illegal or unethical activities.

-## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.